US employers added a sluggish 210,000 jobs in November

 AP Economics Writer

-WASHINGTON (AP) — America’s employers slowed the pace of their hiring in November, adding 210,000 jobs, the fewest in nearly a year.
+WASHINGTON (AP) — America’s employers slowed the pace of their hiring in November, adding 210,000 jobs, the lowest monthly gain in nearly a year.

-Friday’s report from the Labor Department also showed that the unemployment rate fell sharply to 4.2% from 4.6%.
-That is a historically low level though still above the pre-pandemic jobless rate of 3.5%.
+But Friday’s report from the Labor Department also showed that the nation’s unemployment rate tumbled from 4.6% to 4.2% evidence that many more people reported that they had a job.
+That is a historically low jobless rate though still above the pre-pandemic level of 3.5%.

-Overall, the November jobs figures point to an economic recovery that looks resilient though under threat from a spike in inflation, shortages of workers and supplies and the potential impact of the omicron variant of the coronavirus.
+Overall, the November jobs figures point to a job market and an economic recovery that look resilient though under threat from a spike in inflation, shortages of workers and supplies and the potential impact of the omicron variant of the coronavirus.

+For months, employers have been struggling with worker shortages because many people who lost jobs in the pandemic have not, for various reasons, returned to the workforce.
+But last month, more Americans came off the sidelines to look for jobs and were generally hired quickly.

+That positive trend suggests that November was a healthier month for job growth than the modest 210,000 gain the government reported Friday in its survey of businesses.
+The unemployment rate is calculated from a separate survey of households.
+This survey found that a much larger 1.1 million more people reported that they were employed last month.
+The results of the two surveys typically match up over the long run but sometimes diverge sharply in a given month, as they did in November.

+The government’s survey of businesses showed a slowdown last month in hiring at restaurants, bars and hotels, which added just 23,000 jobs, down from 170,000 in October.
+That could reflect the effects of an uptick in COVID-19 cases last month and a reduction in outdoor dining.

+Retailers cut 20,000 jobs, a sign that holiday hiring hasn’t been as strong as in previous years.
+But transportation and warehousing firms added 50,000 positions, which indicates that online retailers and shippers anticipate healthy online shopping.

-Little is definitively known about the variant, and widespread business shutdowns are considered unlikely.
+The jobs outlook for the coming months has become hazier with the emergence of the omicron variant.
+Little is definitively known about omicron, and widespread business shutdowns are considered unlikely.
 Still, omicron could discourage some Americans from traveling, shopping and eating out in the coming months and potentially slow the economy.

 For now, though, Americans are spending freely, and the economy is forecast to expand at a 7% annual rate in the final three months of the year, a big rebound from the 2.1% pace in the previous quarter, when the delta variant hobbled growth.